solspace/craft-freeform/packages/plugin/src/Integrations/SpamBlocking/AI/README.md

-# AI Spam Protection
+# AI Spam Analysis

-AI-based spam detection for Freeform submissions.
+AI-based spam analysis for Freeform submissions.
 This integration sends selected field values to a configured AI integration (e.g., OpenAI or Gemini) and flags the submission as spam when the AI response indicates spam.

 ## Settings
 - AI Integration (per-form, required)